 My greatest sense of achievement comes from seeing inspired anaesthetists who have trained with us, in their home countries enabling these centres to operate independently.

 Professor Hjortdal is head of the Cardiac Unit at Aarhus University Hospital.
-Professor Hjortdal works with Professor Yacoub and Mr Tsang to train the surgeons in countries where Chain of Hope works.
+Professor Hjortdal works with Professor Yacoub and Professor Tsang to train the surgeons in countries where Chain of Hope works.

 Becoming the first female surgeon to operate on children with heart disease in El Salvador and in Jamaica, Professor Hjortdal is also Chain of Hope’s lead surgeon in our Uganda project.